Chapter 19. GEOM: Modular Disk Transformation Framework

 gmirror status to view the progress.

-# gmirror status Name Status Components girror/gm0 DEGRADED ada1 (ACTIVE) ada0 (SYNCHRONIZING, 64%)
+# gmirror status Name Status Components mirror/gm0 DEGRADED ada1 (ACTIVE) ada0 (SYNCHRONIZING, 64%)

 After a while, synchronization will finish.